(Baltimore County, Maryland, September 5, 1892 – near the Château de Sorel, Picardy, France, June 10, 1918).1

 In the meantime, he had by chance already become familiar with No. 56 T.S., having landed at London Colney on December 8, 1917, after getting lost in the fog, mildly embarrassed at having to ask where he was.
 Bad weather kept him at No. 56 T.S. from that Saturday through Tuesday, sharing a room with Albert Belding Gaines, Jr., an American who gave Hooper a tour of the aerodrome and showed him the machines.
 On returning to Northolt: “Everyone seemed glad to see me, and I was glad to get back.
 Lieut.
 Holland thought it was a nice experience for me, but said he had the wind up about me when it got dark the afternoon I left and before my phone message got back to him.
 He recommended me for scout machines.”41 Either the age limit had been lifted or had been only a rumor.
 Hooper got two days “posting leave” and went into London again on December 12, 1917, where he dined and went to the theater with Bishop and Ritter.
 They stayed the night, and the next day Hooper visited Mudge in an R.F.C. hospital.
 Mudge was recovering from a broken arm, the result of a crash on his first solo flight at Northolt.42 Hooper went into London yet again four days later and in the evening, with Bishop and Ritter, had dinner with the family of Canadian Reuben Alexander McLelland; the McLellands, and particularly their daughter Jean, became his good friends during his time in England.43

-When Hooper arrived at London Colney again, this time officially, on December 18, 1917, he was pleased to find a number of other Americans at his training squadron, including his Oxford roommate Herbert, as well as Paskill from his O.S.U. ground school class, and Francis Kinloch Read (“Frank”), who had enlisted in Washington the same day that he had.
-Stillman was also at London Colney, but across the field at No. 74 T.S., as was Fry, the “story book Southerner.”
+When Hooper arrived at London Colney again, this time officially, on December 18, 1917, he was pleased to find a number of other Americans at his training squadron, including his Oxford roommate Herbert, as well as Paskill from his O.S.U. ground school class.
+Francis Kinloch Read (“Frank”), who had enlisted in Washington the same day that he had, would shortly join them.
+Stillman was also posted to London Colney, but across the field at No. 74 T.S., as was Fry, the “story book Southerner.”
 Hooper’s roommate at London Colney was Charles Edward Brown, a second Oxford detachment member who had trained at the Princeton School of Military Aeronautics.
 “They say there are only 3 Avros (the dual controlled rotary engined machines we start our stunt training in) here.
 At that rate we will not fly very often.
 However the weather will not hinder us as much as it did when we were using ‘rumpties.’
 This is a very good squadron—good instructors, good fellows as students, good mess, good huts, and pretty convenient to London.
 We walk about 3/4 miles, take a bus 3 miles to St. Albans, and there we have good train service to Town, the express going in in about 35 minutes.”44 In fact, weather did interfere with flying, and Hooper went up only three times before Christmas.

 His first flight was in Avro 504j B4240 the day after his arrival at No. 56 T.S.; his instructor was William Jameson Cairnes.
 He did not get up again until December 23, 1917, this time with Bernard McEntegart, to do left turns and make two landings.
 On the twenty-fourth his instructor was the otherwise unidentified Lt.
 Pigott; they flew Avro B4237 and did five landings in bumpy weather.
 Hooper had two more brief flights before the end of the year: “The past week has been rather discouraging.
 Too many clouds, too much wind, and too many Americans arriving” he wrote on December 28, 1917, and then on January 8, 1918: “Flying has been very dud, and therefore life in general has dragged.”
 Bright spots had been Christmas and New Year’s Eve with the McLellands.